 Who could’ve thought the most brilliant mind ever born in the history of humankind, Albert Einstein, had difficulty with reading aloud and word retrieval?

-To further boost morale of our dear readers, we gathered a list of 10 most famous scientists with dyslexia.
-Scientists mentioned below were able to achieve greatest heights even in the times when there was hardly any assistance for dyslexia.
+To further boost the morale of our dear readers, we gathered a list of 10 most famous scientists with dyslexia.
+Scientists mentioned below were able to achieve the greatest heights even in the times when there was hardly any assistance for dyslexia.

 10. Alexander Graham Bell